slazien/slazien.github.io/_posts/2021-08-12-ups-store-print-privacy.md

 - What if you log in to your email inbox and forget to log off, realizing only a couple hours or days later?
 - What if there is a physical keylogger capturing your login details?
-- What if someone pointed the OS to make DNS reuqests to a malicious DNS server, routing you to malicious websites despite you typing in the right URL?
+- What if someone pointed the OS to make DNS requests to a malicious DNS server, routing you to malicious websites despite you typing in the right URL?
 - How do you really ensure that the employee deleted the email you sent them containing your sensitive documents?

 These are just a few things that come to mind, and all of them are *very* real possibilities.
-It's extremely unlikely that I'm the only one who has ever thoughts of this, and given the number of varous post office stores offering printing services in the US alone, and the number of bad actors out there, I would be very surprised if at least some of those things are not happening as I'm typing this.
+It's extremely unlikely that I'm the only one who has ever thoughts of this, and given the number of various post office stores offering printing services in the US alone, and the number of bad actors out there, I would be very surprised if at least some of those things are not happening as I'm typing this.
 "Oh, come on, Windows 10 has a firewall that's on by default" you might say.
 At least in that UPS store it was *disabled*, which is of course a can of worms from a security standpoint.

 Have you ever thought "I want to start my life all over again"?
 Well, your local post office with printing service might got you covered.
 If you're into identity theft, simply go to the `Downloads` folder on the PC and copy all the files there onto your pendrive (be a good person and **don't do that**).